-To reduce the risk of these more serious side effects, you can seek help from a recovery center or a certified addiction specialist.
-While inpatient rehab is certainly an option, Adderall withdrawals can also be very effectively treated in an outpatient capacity.
+You can seek help from a recovery center or a certified addiction specialist to reduce the risk of these more serious side effects.
+While inpatient rehab is certainly an option, Adderall withdrawals can also be effectively treated in an outpatient capacity.

 When a person takes a very large dose of Adderall, an overdose may occur.

 The effects of Adderall overdose may be very serious because it can lead to heart attack, stroke, or liver failure.
-It is always important to follow your prescribing physician’s instructions to ensure that you are taking the correct dose.
+Following your prescribing physician’s instructions is always important to ensure you take the correct dose.

-Another thing to take note of is that as with many medications, there is some risk of accidental overdose with Adderall.
-It’s important to be aware of the signs and symptoms of an Adderall overdose, as well as dangerous combinations like alcohol and drugs such as cocaine, marijuana, or Xanax that can increase your risk of experiencing one.
+Another thing to note is that as with many medications, there is some risk of accidental overdose with Adderall.
+It’s important to be aware of the signs and symptoms of an Adderall overdose and dangerous combinations like alcohol and drugs such as cocaine, marijuana, or Xanax that can increase your risk of experiencing one.

 How Do You Know When Someone Has Overdosed On Adderall?

 The following symptoms may exhibit an Adderall overdose:

 - Abdominal discomfort

 - Increased heart rate

 - Chest pain